 - Pour the batter evenly into the three pans and bake for about 30 - 35 minutes, or until a tester inserted comes out clean.
 Remove the cakes from the oven and let cool for about 20 to 30 minutes before removing from their pans.

-- When ready, frost each layer on top, using an offset spatula, and all around the cake.
-Top with the chocolate covered strawberries.
+- When ready, lay down the first layer, top with your favorite strawberry preserves (if desired) or frost each layer on top with the frosting, using an offset spatula, and all around the cake.
+If wanting a super clean look, do a crumb coat first!
+See below.
+Top with the chocolate covered strawberries or just strawberries (be sure to pat completely dry with paper towels).
 Slice, serve and enjoy!